Henry Taylor Blow: Death and legacy

 Henry Taylor Blow died in 1875 at age 58 in Saratoga, New York.
-Blow's death came just three months after Minerva's death.
+Blow's death came just three months after Minerva's.
 The two were married for 35 years.
 Blow's funeral service lasted two hours and a special train was commissioned to take mourners from St. Louis to his home in Carondelet.
 The funeral procession was a mile long and spanned 25 miles to his final resting place.
-He was interred in Bellefontaine Cemetery in St. Louis, Missouri, and was survived by six of his children.
+He was interred in Bellefontaine Cemetery in St. Louis, and was survived by six of his children.

 Blow helped establish many organizations in St. Louis including a Presbyterian church, the Philosophical Society, the St. Louis Philharmonic Society, the Twentieth Century Club, the Western Academy of Art, and a Carondelet public school.

 Blow Street, which passes through several south St. Louis city neighborhoods, is named for Blow.

 The H.T.
 Blow School in Washington, DC was named for him.
 It was later merged with Franklin Pierce Elementary School to create Blow-Pierce Elementary.
 More recently it was changed to a charter school called Friendship Blow Pierce Elementary School.